vitessedata/collab/EXPR_SUPPORT.md

 * Comparison (`>, >=, <, <=, ==, !=`) with same-typed literal is supported.
 * Up to 4 comparison leaf clause in an expression, with arbitrary logic (`AND, OR, NOT`) combination of results of these leaf clauses.
-* Alternatively, the expression can be `IN` with up to 4 literals.
+* Up to 8 literals can be evaluated in `IN` expression, and optional `NOT` is supported as expression root.
 * No expression can be evaluated with `i128`, `decimal64` and `decimal128`.

 Examples: